Elizabeth Van Lew’s Heroic Career As A Civil War Spy

 Perhaps the most famous of these female Civil War spies, Belle Boyd used her feminine charms to the fullest extent while acting as a spy for the Confederacy.

-This debutante daughter of a slaveholder, known as the “Siren of Shenandoah,” lived in Union-occupied Martinsburg, Va. and flirted shamelessly with the occupying soldiers in order to extract information while also smuggling weapons to Confederate generals stationed nearby.
+This debutante daughter of a slaveholder, known as the “Siren of Shenandoah,” Boyd lived in Union-occupied Martinsburg, Virginia and flirted with the occupying soldiers in order to extract information while also smuggling weapons to Confederate generals stationed nearby.

-And just as fascinating as Boyd’s story is that of one of her most famous Union counterparts: Elizabeth Van Lew.
+And just as fascinating as Boyd’s story is that of one of her most famous Union counterparts, operating right nearby in Virginia: Elizabeth Van Lew.

-Like Boyd, Elizabeth Van Lew (born October 12, 1818) was the daughter of a wealthy Virginia slaveholder.
+Like Boyd, Elizabeth Van Lew — born October 15 or 25, 1818; sources vary — was the daughter of a wealthy Virginia slaveholder.
 However, instead of attending a fancy finishing school as Boyd had, Van Lew was educated per her family’s wishes at a Quaker school in Philadelphia, which introduced her to fiercely abolitionist ideas.
-When her father passed away in 1843, Van Lew promptly freed all of the slaves she had inherited, then used the rest of the $10,000 that had been left to her to buy and free their family members.
+When her father passed away in 1843, Van Lew promptly freed all of the slaves she had inherited, then used the rest of the $10,000 that had been left to her to buy their family members and free them too.

 But Elizabeth Van Lew’s ideas were generally unwelcome in her home city of Richmond, which served as the Confederate capital for the majority of the Civil War.